younglaker/younglaker.github.com/README.md

-Laker's zone，my personal web resume , tell sth about me, my campus life , work experience and projects experience.You can view it online at <a href="www.younglaker.com" target="_blank">www.younglaker.com</a> .It is based on github pages.
+Laker's zone，my personal web resume , tell sth about me, my campus life , work experience and projects experience.You can view it online at [http://younglaker.github.io](http://younglaker.github.io) .It is based on github pages.